Title: “What Is EMDR Therapy for Trauma—and Could It Help You Heal?”

 How Does It Work?

-EMDR uses a structured 8-phase approach that includes resourcing (building up your strengths and coping skills), identifying stuck memories, and then using bilateral stimulation—often in the form of eye movements, tapping, or gentle tones—to help your brain reprocess those memories.
+EMDR is a trauma therapy that uses a structured 8-phase approach that includes resourcing (building up your strengths and coping skills), identifying stuck memories, and then using bilateral stimulation—often in the form of eye movements, tapping, or gentle tones—to help your brain reprocess those traumatic memories.

 You’ll still remember the memory after EMDR, but it will no longer carry the same emotional charge.
 Clients often say things like: